Introduction

 Are you wondering what is the relation between lifestyle and workplace?
 A healthy lifestyle includes better eating habits.
 Unhealthy junk food causes digestive issues that may result in multiple problems.

-Yoga helps in detoxifying your body, as well as promotes a healthy culture of avoiding unhealthy food items.
+Yoga can play a vital role in improving your lifestyle.
+It helps in detoxifying your body, as well as promotes a healthy culture of avoiding unhealthy food items.
+This makes you more energetic and improves your lifestyle.

 7. Calm approach toward tasks

-Yoga eliminates stress, and stress-free employees are able to work with a calm and rational mind.
+Yoga at workplace helps eliminate eliminates stress, and stress-free employees can able to work with a calm and rational mind.
 This builds a positive environment for higher productivity and better performance.

 8. Increased focus

-Employees suffer from a wild combination of heavy workloads and crunching deadlines.
-This affects the concentration of your employees on the tasks resulting in delays.
+Employees often juggle heavy workloads and tight deadlines.
+This affects their concentration and lead to delays.
 It takes additional effort to build focus resulting in a waste of productive time.

 Yoga in combination with meditation is the best answer when it comes to increasing your focus level.
 Just a 5-minute meditation break is enough to improve your focus for completing complex tasks with ease.